Old Bridge Township, New Jersey: Roads and highways

 As of May 2010, the township had a total of 222.24 mi of roadways, of which 179.32 mi were maintained by the municipality, 24.41 mi by Middlesex County and 16.65 mi by the New Jersey Department of Transportation and 1.86 mi by the New Jersey Turnpike Authority.

 The township is crisscrossed by many major roads and highways.

-The Garden State Parkway passes through Old Bridge for about 1.9 mi, connecting Aberdeen Township in Monmouth County in the south to Sayreville in the north and houses Interchange 120, which is signed for Laurence Harbor / Matawan.
+The Garden State Parkway passes through Old Bridge for about 1.9 mi, connecting Aberdeen in Monmouth County to the south and Sayreville to the north and houses Interchange 120, which is signed for Laurence Harbor / Matawan.

 Other routes, such as U.S. Route 9, Route 18, Route 34 and Route 35 also pass through the township.
-Major county routes that pass through are County Route 516, County Route 520, County Route 527 and County Route 615.
+Major county routes that pass through are County Road 516, County Road 520, County Road 527 and County Road 615.

-The New Jersey Turnpike (Interstate 95) is minutes north along Route 18 outside the township in bordering East Brunswick (Exit 9) and not too far also in bordering Monroe Township (Exit 8A).
+The New Jersey Turnpike (Interstate 95) is minutes north along Route 18 outside the township in bordering East Brunswick (Exit 9) and not too far away in bordering Monroe Township (Exit 8A).

 Public transportation

 Busing

-For busing, Old Bridge Park and Ride is located along Route 9 northbound, close to Ernston Road.
+For busing, Old Bridge Park & Ride is located along U.S. Route 9 northbound, close to Ernston Road.